Box office goes ‘Sonic’ again but hears ‘Call of the Wild’

 That was a disappointing opening at a time of year when horror films often do well.
 2020 appears to be bucking that trend with family films thriving in the early weeks of the year.

-“’Sonic’ and ‘Call of the Wild’ represent two PG-rated movies where that void in the marketplace for families is the key to their success in this part of the year, a time that’s usually dominated by awards holdovers and R-rated films.”
+“’Sonic’ and ‘Call of the Wild’ represent two PG-rated movies where that void in the marketplace for families is the key to their success in this part of the year, a time that’s usually dominated by awards holdovers and R-rated films,” Dergarabedian said.

 And those family audiences may be why critics didn’t matter for the top two films.

 “PG-rated films are more immune to reviews and are more about the audience.
-If a kid wants to go see a film, they’re going to go see it.”
+If a kid wants to go see a film, they’re going to go see it” he said.

 Best picture winner “Parasite” continued its post-Oscars surge in a week where its victory was mocked at a rally by President Donald Trump, bringing in $3.2 million in North America, where it has earned nearly $50 million.